 Make a list of things that comfort you and things that give you pleasure

 Comfort and pleasure may overlap in some ways, but they’re fundamentally different.
 One is to soothe and calm, the way a warm blanket or a warm cup of coffee can.
-Things that give you pleasure or joy may be more stimulating or actively enjoyable, like playing video games or working on a new skill you’re learning.
+Things that give you pleasure or joy may be more stimulating or actively enjoyable, like your favorite hobby or going out to do something fun with friends.
 Of course, there is that overlap I mentioned.
 Reading a book might fall into both categories, for example.
 A list like this is handy when you need to distract or soothe yourself from intense emotions or difficult situations.
 If you make this list in a neutral state of mind, it will be much easier than trying to figure out what to do when you’re paralyzed by a Borderline episode.